diogo-paixao/hversion/readMe.md

 # Houdini Version Selector (`hversion.ps1`)

 A simple PowerShell script to browse and select from installed Houdini versions on Windows, and set one as the default application for `.hip`, `.hipnc`, and `.hiplc` project files.
+Setup is persistant across machine restarts, and new software installs.

+Just select your default version via Terminal (with proper admin permission), and your Houdini files will open with that selected Houdini version.

 ---